8 Common ASO Mistakes That Hurt Your Downloads

-You heard about ASO and how it can propel your downloads, so you spent some time reading about it, made a few changes to your app's name and keyword list, waited for results, and... nothing.
+You've heard about App Store optimization and how it can propel your downloads, so you spent some time reading about it, made a few changes to your app's name and keyword list, waited and waited some more for results, and... nothing.

 Does this scenario sound familiar?